-Figure 23 highlights the graphical overlay data flow of theASX350AT.
-The images are separated to fit into 2KB blocks of memory after compression.
+Figure 23 highlights the graphical overlay data flow of theASX340AT.
+The images are separated to fit into 2 KB blocks of memory after compression.

-- Up to two overlays may be blended simultaneously - Overlay size 360 x 480 pixels rendered into a display area of 720 x 480 pixels (NTSC) or 720 x 576 (PAL) - Selectable readout: rotating order is user programmable - Dynamic movement through predefined overlay images - Palette of 32 colors out of 64,000 with eight colors per bitmap - · Blend factors may be changed dynamically to achieve smooth transitions
+- Up to four overlays may be blended simultaneously - Overlay size 360 x 480 pixels rendered into a display area of 720 x 480 pixels (NTSC) or 720 x 576 (PAL) - Selectable readout: rotating order is user programmable - Dynamic movement through predefined overlay images - Palette of 32 colors out of 64,000 with eight colors per bitmap - Blend factors may be changed dynamically to achieve smooth transitions

-The host commands allow a bitmap to be written piecemeal to a memory buffer through the I^2C , and also through DMA direct from SPI Flash memory.
-Multiple encoding passes may be required to fit an image into a 2KB block of memory; alternatively, the image can be divided into two or more blocks to make the image fit.
-Every graphic image may be positioned in an x/y direction and overlap with other graphic images.
+The host commands allow a bitmap to be written piecemeal to a memory buffer through the two-wire serial interface, and also through DMA direct from SPI Flash memory.
+Multiple encoding passes may be required to fit an image into a 2 KB block of memory; alternatively, the image can be divided into two or more blocks to make the image fit.
+Every graphic image may be positioned in the horizontal and vertical direction and overlap with other graphic images.